“The tireless champion of overlooked works” – Anthony Tommasini, The New York Times (2019)

-“I was riveted by the performance Mr. Botstein led at Carnegie Hall."
-Anthony Tommasini, The New York Times, October 2017
+“I was riveted by the performance Mr. Botstein led at Carnegie Hall” – Anthony Tommasini, The New York Times (2017)

-For his contributions to music, Mr. Botstein has received the award of the American Academy of Arts and Letters and Harvard University’s prestigious Centennial Award, as well as the Cross of Honor, First Class from the government of Austria.
-Other recent awards include the Caroline P. and Charles W. Ireland Prize, the highest award given by the University of Alabama; the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of that composer’s music; the Leonard Bernstein Award for the Elevation of Music in Society; and Carnegie Foundation’s Academic Leadership Award.
+For his contributions to music, Maestro has received the American Academy of Arts and Letters and Harvard University’s Centennial Award, as well as the Cross of Honor, First Class from the government of Austria.
+Maestro’s recent distinctions also include the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of Anton Bruckner’s music, as well as the Leonard Bernstein Award for the Elevation of Music in Society.
 In 2011 he was inducted into the American Philosophical Society.